sqlxpert/lights-off-aws/README.md

     instance.
 (Explicitly denying the reboot privilege does not help.)
 A harmless privilege is married with a potentially disruptive one.

   * Permission to add a specific RDS tag includes permission to add _any other_ tags at the same time.

-  * It's not possible to edit an AWS Lambda function's resource-based policy directly, and CloudFormation can be used to add permissions to the policy, not to add restrictions.
-This means, for example, that an AWS user ordinarily authorized to invoke functions could tell the "Do" function to perform an operation on an AWS resource.
+  * It's not possible to edit an AWS Lambda function's resource-based policy directly, and CloudFormation can be used to add permissions but not to add restrictions.
+An AWS user authorized to invoke functions could tell the "Do" function to perform an operation on an AWS resource, for example.

 ## Advanced Installation